 Gaucher disease is a rare, inherited metabolic disorder in which deficiency of the enzyme glucocerebrosidase results in the accumulation of harmful quantities of certain fats (lipids), specifically the glycolipid glucocerebroside, throughout the body especially within the bone marrow, spleen and liver.
-The symptoms and physical findings associated with Gaucher disease vary greatly from case to case.
-Some individuals will develop few or no symptoms (asymptomatic); others may have serious complications.
+The symptoms and physical findings associated with Gaucher disease vary greatly from patient to patient.
+Some individuals develop few or no symptoms (asymptomatic); others may have serious complications.
 Common manifestations of Gaucher disease include an abnormally enlarged liver and/or spleen (hepatosplenomegaly), low levels of circulating red blood cells (anemia), low levels of platelets(thrombocytopenia), and skeletal abnormalities.
 Platelets are blood cells that promote clotting and patients with thrombocytopenia may develop bleeding problems.
 Three separate forms of Gaucher disease have been identified and are distinguished by the absence of, or the presence and extent of, neurological complications.
 All three forms of Gaucher disease are inherited as autosomal recessive traits.

-Organizations related to Gaucher Disease
+Gaucher Disease Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.